Azure-Samples/contoso-chat/docs/SKILLABLE.md

 > [!hint] What You Can Do Next

+ - [X] Review the lab contents when you're at home.
+The latest version is already in your GitHub account, as the repository **contoso-chat**
  - [X] Found this lab useful?
 Give us a ⭐️ on +++https://github.com/Azure-Samples/contoso-chat+++
  - [X] Join our [Discord Community](https://aka.ms/aitour/contoso-chat/discord)
  - [X] Read our blog post on [Code-First Development on Azure](https://aka.ms/ai-studio/code-first-blog)
  - [X] Read our blog series on [Building Intelligent Apps on Azure AI](https://aka.ms/ai-studio/intelligent-apps)
  - [X] Explore our learn collection on [Code-First Development with Azure AI](https://aka.ms/ai-studio/collection)

+Thank you for taking part in this workshop!

 ===